-When & How To File an Auto Insurance Claim
+When & How To File a Houston Auto Insurance Claim

 If you follow certain steps when filing an auto insurance claim, you can make the process easier, and have issues resolved more quickly.

 If your main concern is raising auto insurance rates, carefully consider how much damage has been done in the accident, regardless of who is at fault.
 If it’s a small amount of damage or an amount that each driver can cover, then it might not even be necessary to contact your auto insurance company.

 If the accident is deemed to be the other driver’s fault and/or the other driver is the one who gets a ticket because of the accident, then his or her insurance should have to cover the damages to your vehicle and the incident should not affect your car insurance rates.
 You will still need to inform your insurance company of the accident and they will contact the other driver, just as the other driver’s insurance company will likely contact you.